GLOBAL MARKETS-Dow crosses 20,000 on reinvigorated Trump rally

 in interest rates.

-in 15 months in December, a positive sign for the economy even
+time in 15 months in December, a positive sign for the economy

 DOLLAR DOWN